 The most common way to use this service is through a virtual phone service provider.
 First, you purchase virtual telephone numbers from a provider offering web-based communication solutions.
 Then, you use an outbound dialer and start calling customers and business connections.
 Some organizations use predictive dialers to connect with a high volume of prospects.
-Predictive dialers are an automated service that dial a list of phone numbers and connects only answered calls to an agent.
+Predictive dialers are automated software that dial a list of phone numbers and connect only answered calls to an agent.
 Other companies may use outbound calling to make robocalls that again use an autodialer to broadcast pre-recorded messages to a large group of people.

 Uses of Outbound Calling

 Outbound calling is used by corporations, businesses, and contact centers for cold-calling and warm-calling campaigns.
 Cold-calling is when you call new prospects to attract them towards your service, while warm-calling is getting in touch with clients your company has interacted with previously.
 Here are some different ways your small business or large corporation can benefit from outbound calling:

 Since outbound calling is generally sales-focused, it is used mostly for lead generation and brand awareness.
 Employees or representatives call a predetermined list of prospects and inform them of a company’s products and services.
 This list is created through market research that identifies an ideal target audience.
 Through these calls, you can let potential buyers know that your business exists while sharing information about the products and services offered.
 You can pitch sales or set future appointments for a salesperson to call or visit the person at a more convenient time to discuss the product further.
 Read more about common appointment setter mistakes here.